mariedoh/100Days_Of_Code/README.md

 Day_4
 -Lines 230-290
--Bill Roulette (Who gon pay?), Heads or Tails (Random), Setting treasure (Can be modified into and x and o game.
+-Bill Roulette (Who gon pay?), Heads or Tails (Random), Setting treasure (Can be modified into an x and o game.
 This is a basic version however).

 Day 5
 -Lines 292 - 390